TehShrike/cyoa-app/readme.md

 But in the interest of facilitating wacky hacking, for now I like having everything in one repo like this.

+## How to become a l33t hax0r

+To learn more fancy bits about how the page templating works, check out the [Svelte documentation](https://svelte.dev/docs#template-syntax).
+That's how the page components are handled.

 ## I need to ask someone a question

-I like helping people who are making things.
+I like helping people make things.
 I'm `TehShrike#4520` on Discord or [TehShrike](https://twitter.com/TehShrike) on Twitter.

 # Todo